Item Wording/File (Questionnaire Files)

 Apply parameters to question wording

-You can now add parameters specific to the question wording on any item.
-You can add top, left, width, and height parameters in the question wording itself to define its location and boundaries.
+You can add parameters in the question wording itself specific to the question wording on any item that supports question wording.
+You can add top (t) and left (l) parameters to define the questions location on the screen as well as width (w) and height (h) parameters to define boundaries of the presentation box of the wording.
 To do so, use the key word "param" at the end of your question wording followed by your parameters in parentheses.
-E.g.,
+For example, you could enter the following in the Questoin Wording/ File Name field: